 January - March

-A fantastic time to visit Vietnam - these months bring warm, dry weather across the country.
-Whilst the north of Vietnam and particularly the Northern highlands may feel a little chilly at times, the south of the country and beaches will be hot and basking in sunshine.
-The beaches in central Vietnam will be warm, but not usually hot at this time.
+A fantastic time to visit Vietnam - these months bring warm, dry weather across most of the country.
+Whilst the north of Vietnam and particularly the Northern Highlands may feel a little chilly at times, the south of the country and beaches will be hot and basking in sunshine.
+Central Vietnam will also be warm at this time, but not baking hot, so real beach lovers may prefer to visit Hoi An for culture and history but go elsewhere for the beach section of their trip.

 April

-April is a transitional time for Vietnam’s weather as it comes out of its peak season and starts to head towards its wet summer season, but make no mistake that it is still a brilliant time to visit.
-The south may have spots of rain, but for the most part, it is hot, sunny and dry.
-The central regions begin to enter their hot, dry season making an Easter beach break ideal.
+April is a transitional time for Vietnam’s weather as the country comes out of its peak season, but make no mistake, this is still a brilliant time to visit.
+The south may experience spots of rain, but for the most part, it is hot, sunny and dry.
+The central regions begin to enter their hot, dry season - which makes this an ideal destination for an Easter beach break.

 May - August

-The beaches of Hue and Hoi An are hot, dry and sunny at this time of year - perfect for the summer holidays.
-The north is now firmly in its hot, wet summer with daily rain and humidity.
-The south will also be in the wet season, but this is typically characterised by short, sharp bursts of showers followed by clear skies for the rest of the day.
-Tourist numbers are lower, so it's still an excellent time to travel.
+The beaches of Central Vietnam - from Nha Trang all the way up to Hue - are hot, dry and sunny at this time of year, so a perfect option for summer holidays.
+The north is now firmly in its warm, wet summer season, with daily rain and humidity.
+The south will also be in its wet season, but this is typically characterised by short, sharp bursts of showers followed by clear skies for the rest of the day.
+Tourist numbers are lower, so it's an excellent time to travel - especially for those looking to escape the crowds.

 September - October

-Some of the wettest months in Vietnam mean you will meet rain across the whole country.
-Conditions in the north start to improve, with trekking in Sapa possible again.
-Heavy rains and high winds start to hit the central highlands, making it unsuitable for the beach, and the south is still quite wet, although towards the end of the month the change is noticeable as it moves away from its wet summer.
+These are some of the wettest months in Vietnam, meaning you will meet rain across the entire country.
+Conditions in the north start to improve, making trekking in Sapa possible again.
+Heavy rains and high winds start to hit the central highlands, making it unsuitable for the beach, and the south is still quite wet.
+However, towards the end of October the change is noticeable and the rain starts to cease.

 November

-This is when Vietnam’s dry season returns fully across the country.
-The north will be clear and dry, although colder and certainly so in Sapa where temperatures can feel a bit chilly at night.
-The central typhoons have ended meaning Hoi An and Hue will be dry and sunny, and the south of the country is at its absolute best – clear skies, no rain and sun-drenched beaches.
+This is when Vietnam’s dry season returns fully to the whole country.
+The north will be clear and dry, although colder, and certainly so in Sapa where temperatures can feel a bit chilly at night.
+The central typhoons should have ended, meaning Hoi An and Hue are more settled, and the south of the country is coming back into its absolute best – clear skies, no rain and sun-drenched beaches.

 December

-Another great month for Vietnam, the whole country will be sunny and dry, with warmer temperatures found in the south, especially along the lovely coastal areas of Mui Ne, Phan Thiet and Phu Quoc Island.
-Trekking conditions in Sapa are good with clear skies and less fog, although the evenings are a little chilly.
+Another great month for Vietnam; the whole country will be sunny and dry, with warmer temperatures found in the south, especially along the lovely coastal areas of Mui Ne, Phan Thiet and Phu Quoc Island.
+Trekking conditions in Sapa are good with clear skies and less fog, although the evenings can be a little chilly.

 DOWNLOAD YOUR FREE COUNTRY GUIDE